DecSloan/Holiday_Calculator/README.md

 # Holiday_Calculator
 **Simple program to calculate total cost of a holiday, adding separate components e.g. flight + hotel**

-The aim of this task is to total the cost of a holiday based on user inputs for destination, amount of days in a hotel and whether they are renting a car.
+The aim of this task is to total the cost of a holiday based on user inputs for destination, amount of days in a hotel and whether they are renting a car or not.

 ---
 ## Functions